Crandall Canyon Mine: Government conclusions

 MSHA said the mine was "destined to fail" because the mining company made critical miscalculations and didn't report early warning signs.
 MSHA itself was faulted by the Department of Labor, of which MSHA is an agency, for lax oversight before the collapse and mismanaging the failed rescue attempt.

 According to 1,400 pages of government and congressional reports, the mine was doomed, starting months before the disaster.
 MSHA cited Murray Energy affiliate Genwal Resources Inc. for negligence.
 Engineers Agapito Associates Inc. of Grand Junction, Colo., was cited for "reckless disregard."
 The mine failed to notify MSHA of the early danger signs, instead alerting the more industry-friendly Bureau of Land Management, when pillars started unexpectedly collapsing in March 2007.
 MSHA said recklessness by Agapito Associates "directly contributed to the death of nine people."

 Robert Murray was also heavily criticized for his actions during the rescue attempt.
 The MSHA cited his volatile behavior, especially at daily briefings for family members.
 MSHA reported that he "frequently became very irate and would start yelling," even making young children cry.
 He told family members that "the media is telling you lies" and "the union is your enemy."

 The Department of Labor criticized MSHA chief Richard Stickler for his handling of the rescue effort.
 His "obsession" for keeping a continuous log of the progress made or lost by tunneling rescuers was said to demand that the crews had to halt the rescue digging to report to him, in order to document hourly measurements.

 Genwal Resources was reported to use overly aggressive mining, and failed to recalibrate their modeling of Crandall's supposed stability to match the reduction of crucial barrier pillars.
 In one case it miscalculated depth covers that are fundamental to safety equations at underground mines.
 In another, a panel of experts determined, the firm overstated the strength of support pillars by a factor of two.

 Memorials

 A trail near the entrance of the mine now leads to a paved area which serves as an on-site memorial for the nine men killed in the 2007 disaster.
 Granite headstones for the six miners killed were created by American Monument to serve as markers.
 Granite memorial benches were also created for the three rescuers killed and serve as cenotaphs.

 Another memorial to the August 2007 collapses can be found in Huntington, Utah.
-It is a bronze statue created by Karen Jobe Templeton called "Heroes Among Us."
+It is a bronze statue created by Karen Jobe Templeton, Heroes Among Us.
 It was unveiled on September 18, 2008, and features deep relief portraits of each of the nine men killed, and rises six feet off the ground, "so that the viewer looks each miner in the eye."